canalplus/rx-player/doc/api/Player_Errors.md

 All of those are in essence `Error` instances with added information.

-Those supplementary information are described in this page.
+This supplementary information is described in this page.

 ## Structure of an Error